Mikoyan MiG-29: India

-In January 2010, India and Russia signed a US$1.2 billion deal under which the Indian Navy would acquire 29 additional MiG-29Ks, bringing the total number of MiG-29Ks on order to 45.
+In 2004, India had signed a deal for the acquisition of additional 16 MiG-29Ks for the Indian Navy, to be deployed on INS Vikramaditya, the refurbished aircraft carrier to be purchased from Russia.
+In January 2010, India and Russia signed a US$1.2 billion deal for the acquisition of additional 29 MiG-29Ks for the Indian Navy, bringing the total number of MiG-29Ks on order to 45.
 The MiG-29K entered service with the Indian Navy on 19 February 2010.